ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/01-problems-algorithm-and-programs.md

 of sorting integers is subtly different than the problem of sorting strings because we can do arithmetic on integers, which can allow faster algorithms.

-Another problem that we have encountered is *searching* in an array (@sec:intro:searching).
+Another problem that we have encountered is *searching* in an array.
 This problem can be divided into searching in an *arbitrary* array (solved by the linear search algorithm) and searching in a *sorted* array (solved by the binary search algorithm).
 The second problem can on the one hand be solved much faster, but that comes with a prize --